kiwipom/ktor-wiki/Automatic-Reload.md

 During development it is important to have fast feedback loop cycle.
-Often, restarting server would take quite some time, so Ktor provides quite basic auto-reload facility that reloads just an Application.
+Often, restarting server would take quite some time, so Ktor provides basic auto-reload facility that reloads just an Application.
 To enable this feature, add `autoreload` and `watch` keys to `ktor.deployment` configuration.